Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Human Judgment Differs From Automated Metrics

-As noted above (Figure ~\ref{fig:boxplot}), automated metrics exaggerate model differences relative to human judgments.
-To help clarify the utility of automated metrics for model selection, we ask how often automated metrics incorrectly assert that one model is superior to another.
+As noted above (Figure ~\ref{fig:boxplot}), automated metrics exaggerate model differences compared to human judgments.
+To help clarify the utility of automated metrics for model selection, we ask how often an automated metric incorrectly asserts that one model is superior to another.
 To do so, we generate a bootstrapped estimate of the false discovery rate of each model.
 First, for each dataset, we randomly sample two independent sets of $K=50$ topics (without replacement) from the original pool of 150, along with their corresponding automated and human scores (resampled with replacement, as in Table~\ref{tab:auto}).
-Treating the two sampled sets as outputs from two different models, we compute pairwise significance tests between each set for both the $K$ automated metrics and $K\times M$ human scores (using a proportions z-test for the intrusion scores and t-tests for all other values).
-After repeating this process for $N=1000$ iterations, we report the proportion of times a significant difference is detected using the predicted scores despite \emph{equivalent} human scores (after correcting for the probability of type I errors, $\alpha=0.05$).\footnote{Details on testing equivalence are in Section~\ref{app:power:equiv}.} Results are listed in Table~\ref{tab:fdr}.
-Overall, even the best-performing automated metrics predict significant differences absent a meaningful human effect roughly one-fifth of the time.
+Treating the two sampled sets as outputs from two different models, we compute pairwise significance tests between each set for both the $K$ automated metrics and $K\times M$ human scores (using a proportions $z$-test for the intrusion scores and $t$-tests for all other values).
+After repeating this process for $N=1000$ iterations, we report the proportion of significant differences detected using the predicted scores despite \emph{equivalent} human scores (after correcting for the probability of type I errors, $\alpha=0.05$).\footnote{Details on testing equivalence are in Section~\ref{app:power:equiv}.} Even the best-performing automated metrics predict significant differences absent a meaningful human effect roughly one-fifth of the time (Table~\ref{tab:fdr}).

-These results suggest that automated metrics, as currently employed, may be inadequate for model comparison.
+These results suggest that automated metrics alone may be inadequate for model comparison.